-At the end of fiscal 2019, Mr. Powers reviewed Mr. Stewart's performance, finding that Mr. Stewart had achieved his goals during the fiscal year.
-Based in part on this review, the Compensation Committee determined that Mr. Stewart had met his goals and awarded Mr. Stewart 93% of his incentive bonus potential, approving an annual incentive bonus for Mr. Stewart under the Eagle Annual Incentive Program of \$675,518.
-In making this determination, the Compensation Committee used its judgment to determine the appropriate award level after consideration of several factors, including his achievement of his goals related to his areas of responsibility, the input of Mr. Powers regarding Mr. Stewart's performance, and the following areas (among others) over the past fiscal year: Mr. Stewart's implementation of executive transition planning, including engagement with internal constituents and external investor groups, and his ongoing investor outreach with regard to the Company's ESG initiatives.
+At the end of fiscal 2020, Mr. Haack reviewed Mr. Stewart's performance.
+Based in part on this review, the Compensation Committee determined that Mr. Stewart had substantially met his goals and awarded Mr. Stewart 95% of his incentive bonus potential, approving an annual incentive bonus for Mr. Stewart under the Eagle Annual Incentive Program of \$675,821.
+In making this determination, the Compensation Committee used its judgment to determine the appropriate award level after consideration of several factors, including his achievement of his goals related to his areas of responsibility, the input of Mr. Haack regarding Mr. Stewart's performance, and the following areas (among others) over the past fiscal year: Mr. Stewart's implementation of executive transition planning, including engagement with internal constituents and external investor groups, his ongoing investor outreach with regard to the Company's ESG initiatives, and his work streamlining the strategic budgeting process.